 - any other matters specific or relevant to your case.

 An application should be made as soon as possible as VCAT needs five business days to consider your request to make sure that technology is suitable and/or available for the hearing.

-You will be contacted by email or phone when VCAT receives your request if there are any questions about your application.
+You will be contacted at the electronic address provided for the receipt of electronic communication or by phone when VCAT receives your request if there are any questions about your application.

-Once a decision is made on your application, you will be contacted again by email or phone.
+Once a decision is made on your application, you will be contacted again at the electronic address provided for the receipt of electronic communication or phone.

 If you intend to use your own technology to connect to VCAT equipment in a hearing, you can make a request to do so using the process outlined above in the Requesting technology for a hearing section.

 We regularly audit and test all technology equipment.

 VCAT staff coordinate technology bookings and also test equipment before a hearing starts.

 If you have approval to connect your own equipment, you will be contacted to arrange a time for you to test your equipment in the room allocated for your hearing.